Banks Tips

 Common

-know what is happening, your card will get switched.
-Another card will
+& before you know what is happening, your card will get switched.
+Another

-go into the ATM and get retained or swallowed.
-You will be sleeping well
+card will go into the ATM and get retained or swallowed.
+You will be sleeping

 in the morning.
 Ummm; it's not there.
 So there will normally be 2 withdrawals

-are inventing ever more ingenious methods of relieving you of
+inventing ever more ingenious methods of relieving you of your cash.

-your cash.
-The latest scam involves thieves putting a thin, clear, rigid
+The previous scam involves thieves putting a thin, clear, rigid plastic 'sleeve'

-secret of the rainbow guy's success is that they are fast - you do not
+of the rainbow guy's success is that they are fast - you do not get time to

 So